jean-pierreBoth/gsearch/README.md

 We provide pre-built genome/proteome database graph file for bacteria/archaea, virus and fungi.
 Proteome database are based on genes for each genome, predicted by FragGeneScanRs (<https://gitlab.com/Jianshu_Zhao/fraggenescanrs>) for bacteria/archaea/virus and GeneMark-ES version 2 (<http://exon.gatech.edu/GeneMark/license_download.cgi>) for fungi.

-- Bacteria/archaea genomes are the newest version of GTDB database (<https://gtdb.ecogenomic.org>), which defines a bacterial speces at 95% ANI.
+- Bacteria/archaea genomes are the newest version of GTDB database (v207, 67,503genomes) (<https://gtdb.ecogenomic.org>), which defines a bacterial speces at 95% ANI.
 Note that GSearch can also run for even higher resolution species database such as 99% ANI.
+- Bacteria/archaea genomes from NCBI/RefSeq until Jan.
+2023 (~318,000 genomes)(<https://www.ncbi.nlm.nih.gov/refseq/about/prokaryotes/>), no clustering at a given ANI threshold.
 - Virus data base are based on the JGI IMG/VR database newest version (<https://genome.jgi.doe.gov/portal/IMG_VR/IMG_VR.home.html>), which also define a virus OTU (vOTU) at 95% ANI.
 - Fungi database are based on the entire RefSeq fungal genomes (retrived via the MycoCosm website), we dereplicated and define a fungal speices at 99.5% ANI.
-- All three pre-built databases are available here:<http://enve-omics.ce.gatech.edu/data/gsearch>
+- All four pre-built databases are available here:<http://enve-omics.ce.gatech.edu/data/gsearch>

 ## References